 In this interconnection, all the physical cross-border available capacity is implicitly allocated dayahead and intraday by means of a market splitting mechanism within MIBEL.
 The degree of congestion in the Portuguese-Spanish interconnection has followed a downward trend.
-While in 2007 the interconnection was congested around 80% of the time, in 2015 market splitting was applied hardly 2% of the time (i.e. 212 hours over 8.760 hours).
-It is worth mentioning that the maximum import capacity in 2015 reached 3.700 MW while the export capacity reached 3.200 MW.
+While in 2007 the interconnection was congested around 80% of the time, in 2014 market splitting was applied almost 6% of the time (i.e. 486 hours over 8,760 hours).
+It is worth mentioning that the import capacity in 2014 reached 3.000 MW.